 What can you expect from this article?

-This article is the first part of a series.
 If you want to learn about the most popular travel websites and apps, continue reading.

 We will share various infographics, highlight the most interesting insights and share our expectations for 2025.
+Note that the popularity of apps and travel websites differs a lot per country.

 GeckoRoutes expectations for 2025